rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/1-2-tree-to-set-of-sets.md

 (1) The CSS of the inner set of a leaf node is obviously empty.

-(2) The CSS of the inner set of a parent node may hold once CE per child.
+(2) The CSS of the inner set of a parent node may have once CE per child.
-Because of that, the CSS is a non-empty CSS that holds one or more elements.
+Because of that, the CSS is a non-empty CSS that have one or more elements.

 **CLARIFICATION**
 The non-empty inner set of a node is unique to that node.
 No other node has the exact same non-empty inner set.

 (1) If node `n1` is an ancestor of `n2`, then `n1`'s inner set contains `n2`,
 but `n2`'s inner set does not.
-The inner sets of both nodes are different.
+The inner sets of both nodes are distinct.

 (2) If the inner sets of two non-leaf nodes are disjoint, then the inner sets of both nodes have no nodes in common.
-That is, the inner sets of two unrelated nodes are different.
+That is, the inner sets of two unrelated nodes are distinct.

 **CLARIFICATION**
-The inner set of a node is not unique to a node.
+The inner set of a node is in general not unique to a node.
-(=> #P <= #N)
+(=> `(#P <= #N)`)

-(1) If a tree has more than one leaf node, then more than one node has the empty set as its inner set.
-Because of that, the set of inner sets will hold fewer sets than the tree has nodes.
+If a tree has more than one leaf node, then more than one node has the empty set as its inner set.
+Because of that, the set of inner sets will have fewer sets than the tree has nodes.

 **CLARIFICATION**
 The set of inner sets of a node tree does not represent a strict hierarchy.